ValveSoftware/GameNetworkingSockets/README.md

 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=asabil.meson

 ## Roadmap
-the current focus is to get a stable release that matches the first release of this interface in the public Steamworks SDK.
+The current focus is to get a stable release that matches the first release of this interface in the public Steamworks SDK.

 After that, here are some large features that we expect to add to a future